WebTechProjects/superprompts/README.md

 NEXTAUTHSECRET = [a random secret key] for eg: tvDWxlmy4Weqt2Ky6er7rhBbeft98BsyHspzqHPmkuD=

 ```
-4. Start a new terminal and run development server
+4. Start a new terminal and run the development server
 ```
 npm run dev
 ```